 Integrative and Relational Skills examines the practice-based implications of the whole training in the context of professional placements and case study.
 This provides a thorough synthesis of knowledge and experience as well as an in-depth integration of theory and practice.
 This enables rehearsal for interview practice, supporting students to articulate their philosophy, values, scope of wellbeing practice and approach in dialogue with experienced professional colleagues.
 This culminates in a professional practice profile and interview developing confidence for innovating wellbeing projects in the future.

 "This unique course is multifaceted in terms of well-being.
 There is no other course like it"

 The Child Therapeutic Wellbeing Practitioner Course

 The Diploma course in Community Wellbeing Practice for Children, Young People, Families and Organisations qualifies graduates as Therapeutic Wellbeing Practitioners for Children and Young People:

-Providing education, training, practice and research into multi-disciplinary, therapeutic, creative and relational approaches to professional practice with children and young people
+Providing education, training, practice and research into child therapeutic counselling with children and young people

 Examining a range of influences that inform child development, child mental health and emotional wellbeing

 Developing knowledge, skills and competencies for working safely and effectively with children and young people with awareness of diversity, adversity and complexity in their lives